 “The places where students hang out has changed, but the rivalry between the schools is still very much alive,” Rains said.
 “I think the rivalry has really helped both schools over the years, since it keeps spirits high and traditions alive.”

 Rains and the Griffiths will be in the stands on Friday when Woodrow plays Bryan Adams at Kincaide Stadium.
 While the football teams didn’t play each other for the late ‘90s and early ‘00s because they were put in different classifications, the football rivalry roared back starting in 2008.
 Now the winner of their annual game gets to keep the “Lady of the Lake” trophy for the year.
-Woodrow has held the trophy since 2013.

 The Griffiths and Rains said that, of course, the rivalry among grads weakens as the years go on, with Bryan Adams grads being invited to Woodrow alumni events and vice versa.